Sala2Code/Interactive-Function-Approximation/README.md

 </p>

 ## Lean
-And to conclude, we wirte some definitions and try to prove some basics theorems, propositions, lemmas with Lean about algebra and analysis.
+And to conclude, we write some definitions and try to prove some basics theorems, propositions, lemmas with Lean about algebra and analysis.
 See the Lean folder.